-- Ongoing or active infection requiring intravenous treatment with anti-infective
+- Has ongoing or active infection requiring intravenous treatment with anti-infective

-therapy that has been administered less than two weeks prior to first dose of study
+therapy that has been administered less than two weeks prior to first dose of trial

 - Has side effects of any prior therapy or procedures for any medical condition not